mheavey2/recipe-app/README.md

 This is a fullstack app with a database in the backend that is used to store the users favourite recipes.

-It is built using HTML, CSS, and Typescript for the frontend with Node.js and Prisma for the backend.
+It is built using HTML, CSS, Typescript and React for the frontend with Node.js and Prisma for the backend.

 ## How to Use the Project